shouqalbdrani/ImplementOOPKotlin/README.md

 Course class is a data class with the following properties: courseName, courseCode, credits.
 Use functions copy(), toString(), hashCode(), and equals() to explore functionality.

+copy -> Creates a new instance of the data class toString -> return string hashcode -> Generates a unique hash value for the object equals -> Compares two objects

 Enum DepartmentType class DepartmentType with the following values: COMPUTER_SCIENCE, MATHEMATICS, PHYSICS, ENGINEERING.
 Also, add a property maxCredits and create a method to indicate if a student can register or not.

 1- Go to file app/src/main/java/com/example/implementoopinkotlin